annalisa-zanin/cybersecurity/README.md

 This exercise demonstrates how communication between a server and multiple clients works.
 - `chat_server.py`: A Python script implementing the logic of a server that receives messages from clients and broadcasts those messages to all other connected clients.
 - `chat_client.py`: A Python script implementing the logic of a client that can send messages to, and receive messages from, the server.
+## File Transfer (FTP) Exercise
+This exercise demonstrates how a server can receive and save files sent from a client over a network connection.
+- `ftp_server.py`: A Python script implementing the logic of a server that listens for incoming file transfers from clients, receives the file, and saves it with a timestamped name.
+- `ftp_client.py`: A Python script implementing the logic of a client that sends a file to the server for storage.

 ## Network Scanning Exercise